Grigoryanlab/Mosaist/README.md

 # Installation

-Running `make` (after appropriately modifying `makefile`, as necessary), will compile all library components, tests, and programs.
+Running `make` (after appropriately modifying `makefile`, as necessary) will compile all library components, tests, and programs.
+Running programs without command line arguments will display usage statements.
 Programs `search` and `design` may be of particular interest to users:
 * `search` demonstrates the use of our efficient protein sub-structure search algorithm `FASST`.
 See `programs/search.cpp` for how to use `FASST`, with the relevant library code found in `srs/mstfasst.cpp` and `include/mstfasst.h`.
+Use program `fasstDB` to build a searchable database out of an arbitrary set of structures.
 * `design` uses our newest efficient implementation of the dTERMen design method (see [Zhou et al.](http://dx.doi.org/10.1073/pnas.1908723117)) to enable a variety of structure-based design and optimization tasks.